sinequa/sba-angular/docs/guides/6-updates.md

 ### SBA migrations

 When a new version of the SBA framework is released, we describe the changes in the [release notes](../releases/releases.md).
 You should read these notes to understand what has changed and what you need to do to migrate your code.
-When migrating from an older version, you should read all the release notes published since the version you are currently using.
+When migrating from an older version, you should read all the release notes published since the release of the version you are currently using.

 The sample applications of the SBA framework are good reference points to see how components are used.
 If a particular component generates errors after an update, you can check how it is used in the sample applications.